Jiangew/jiangew.github.io/_posts/2017-07-14-vertx-in-action.md

     @Override
     public void start() {
         System.out.println("Main verticle has started, let's deploy some others ...");

-        // different ways of deploying verticles

-        // 01 deploy a verticle and do not wait for it to start
-//        vertx.deployVerticle("com.qq.reader.ts.verticle.DownloadVerticle");

-        // 02 deploy a verticle and wait for it to start
-//        vertx.deployVerticle("com.qq.reader.ts.verticle.DownloadVerticle", res -> {
-//            if (res.succeeded()) {
-//                String deployId = res.result();
-//                System.out.println("DeployVerticle deployed ok, deployId = " + deployId);
-//            }
-//        });

         // 03 deploy a verticle with options int core = Runtime.getRuntime().availableProcessors();
         vertx.deployVerticle("com.qq.reader.ts.verticle.DownloadVerticle",